Greg Schickedanz, Broker/Owner, Encompass Realty your all Encompassing real estate team!

 As can be seen, the affect can be significant.
 Now ideally, buyers won't leverage to the max in the first place, but the psychological affect can take buyers out of the market to.
 Many look at their current mortgage and decide not to move because they can't justify paying a higher rate on a new home - even if they really want to move!

 Enough said - rates are important, but that's out of our control.
 What is in your control is; when you list, for how much, with whom and how much that agent charges!
 The lower the commission you pay can offset the affects of interest rate changes (assuming your agent actually sells your home)!
-See my Current Incentives page and Contact Me for details.
+Contact Me for details.
 Use the calculator below to see the affects yourself.
 Feel free to change any field to see the results change.

 How Much Can You Afford?